wkumari/draft-harkins-owe/README.md

    unicast and broadcast frames, QoS information, as well as support for other optional features of [IEEE802.11].
-Wi-Fi clients can actively discover APs by issuing "probe requests" which are queries for APs that respond with "probe responses".
+Wi-Fi clients can actively discover APs by issuing "probe requests" which are queries for APs

+Harkins & Kumari        Expires February 23, 2017               [Page 4]

+Internet-Draft      Opportunistic Wireless Encryption        August 2016

+   that respond with "probe responses".
 A probe response carries essentially the same information as a beacon.

-Harkins & Kumari        Expires February 18, 2017               [Page 4]

-Internet-Draft      Opportunistic Wireless Encryption        August 2016

    After an AP is discovered by a client, actively through probing or passively through beacons, the client initiates a two-step method to